Defining Your Leadership Traits and Theories

 This theory is arguably the most widely accepted leadership theory due in large part to the fact that it is easy to understand.
 It is also considered “prescriptive.”
 As a result, it is used in a lot of training and development programs (Northouse, 2016).

 Unfortunately, it’s not well-researched, and the research that has been presented doesn’t provide strong evidence to support it (Northouse, 2016).
-Other critiques include that it does not account for demographics, it is somewhat ambiguous or unclear, and it fails to account for the differences between one-on-one versus group settings.
+Other critiques include that it does not account for demographics, is somewhat ambiguous or unclear, and fails to account for the differences between one-on-one and group settings.
 Ultimately, the theory is often considered by experts as being too broad.

 Another leadership theory worth mentioning is the Path-Goal Theory.
 This theory focuses specifically on follower motivation, which is thought to increase follower performance and satisfaction (Northouse, 2016).
 With this theory, the leader adjusts their leadership approach specifically to best fit the follower’s motivational needs.
 This is great for the follower as it requires little change or adjustment on their part.